-Irene took the lead this year and developed the recipe.
-She wanted to stay true to the traditional tiramisu so she soaked the traditional savoiardi cookies (lady finger cookies) in brewed espresso coffee.
+This recipe is dreamy.
+We wanted to stay true to the traditional tiramisu so we soaked the traditional savoiardi cookies (lady finger cookies) in brewed espresso coffee.
 There is also Mascarpone cheese incorporated in the ganache mixture staying true to the traditional filling of a tiramisu.
 We finished our truffles with cocoa powder which gave this dessert a true tiramisu flavour: Bittersweet cocoa, creamy and decadent mascarpone and chocolate centre with hints of savoiardi cookie soaked in espresso coffee.
 You can also add a tablespoon of Kahlua or sweet Marsala wine to the coffee and cookie crumb mixture to add a hint of liqueur flavour to these truffles.
 In fact, I highly recommend this addition!

 Tiramisu is my favourite dessert, as you probably guessed, so if you’re a fan of the dessert as well then you need to try these truffles!
 You will love them!